 House Bill No. by Representative Wilford Carter amends the Code of Criminal Procedure to enhance the factors considered when fixing the amount of bail.
 Notably, it introduces a new factor that emphasizes the presumption of innocence until proven guilty, which is now included as Article 316(11).
 The bill also modifies existing provisions regarding the modification of bail amounts, specifically stating that when a motion to reduce bail is filed, it must be heard within thirty days unless good cause is shown by the state or the court.

-In addition to the new insertion regarding the presumption of innocence, the bill retains the existing factors that courts must consider when determining bail amounts, such as the seriousness of the offense, the weight of evidence, and the defendant's criminal history.
-The amendments aim to ensure a fairer bail process while maintaining public safety and the defendant's rights.
+In addition to these changes, the bill retains the current factors that courts must consider when setting bail, such as the seriousness of the offense, the weight of evidence, and the defendant's criminal history.
+The amendments aim to ensure that the bail process is fair and considers the rights of the defendant while also addressing community safety.
+Overall, the bill seeks to balance the presumption of innocence with the need for public safety in the bail-setting process.